pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ## Examples

-This section shows how to backup and restore the data of an existing cluster.
+This section shows how to back up and restore the data of an existing cluster.
 You can estimate the performance of backup and restoration based on machine performance, configuration and data size.

 ### Data size and machine configuration